shawnbot/tagalong/README.md

 ```

 #### `t-as="symbol"`
-This attribute aliases whatever data it gets (or "creates", as in
+Aliases whatever data it gets (or "creates", as in [t-each](#each),
-[t-each](#each), [t-foreach](#foreach), or [t-with](#with) elements) to the
+[t-foreach](#foreach), or [t-with](#with) elements) to the named `symbol`,
-named `symbol`, which can be referred to in child expressions by name.
-It can
+which can be referred to in child expressions by name.
+This can be used to make
-be used to make nested expressions easier to read, or simplify accessing
+nested expressions easier to read, or simplify accessing numeric indices or
-numeric indices or properties that contain odd characters:
+properties that contain odd characters:

 ```html
 <div id="template">